-The remuneration of key management personnel during the year was as follows:
+Relationship 2022 Payables to related parties Amounts due to QatarEnergy 5,47 The remuneration of key management personnel during the year was as follows: 2023 200 Key management remuneration Board of directors' remuneration 5.900 5,900 6,100

-For the year ended 2022

-Key management remuneration 200 200

-Board of directors' remuneration 5,900 5,900

-6,100 6,100

 The Company has established a remuneration policy for its Board of Directors.
-This policy is comprised of two components: a fixed component and a variable component.
-The variable component is related to the financial performance of the Company.
-The total Directors' remuneration is within the limit prescribed by the Qatar Commercial Companies' Law.
+This comprised of two components: a fixed component and a variable component. component is related to the financial performance of the Company.
+The total Directors remuneration is within the limit prescribed by the Qatar Commercial Companies' Law.